libbyschuknight/tid_til/tid.md

 # Today I Did

+##### 29 March 2016
+Today I have worked on adding facades/representers to extend out and complete (hopefully!) the endpoint I started making the other day.
+Seem to have a better understanding of making them but still no idea how it all works under the covers.
+All based on using ROAR and Grape.

 ##### 28 March 2016 (Easter Monday)
 Today I worked on Seido Guide again.
 Added update, edit actions.
 Updated styling, added "add stance" button on pages.